biya-coin/biyaliquid-docs/.gitbook/developers-defi/token-launch.md

 * `sender`: The address of the account initiating the creation.
 * `subdenom`: The sub-denomination identifier for the new token.

-Returns: A `CosmosMsg` wrapped in an `BiyaliquidMsgWrapper`, ready to be sent to the Biyaliquid blockchain.
+Returns: A `CosmosMsg` wrapped in an `BiyachainMsgWrapper`, ready to be sent to the Biyachain blockchain.

 Example: